Cloudflare has never turned over our encryption or authentication keys or our customers' encryption or authentication keys to anyone.

 Beyond requests for the types of subscriber data described above, Cloudflare sometimes receives court orders for transactional data related to a customer’s account or a customer’s website, such as logs of the IP addresses visiting a customer’s website or the dates and times a customer may have contacted support.
 Because Cloudflare retains such data for only a limited period of time, Cloudflare rarely has responsive data to provide to such requests.

-Cloudflare is not generally a hosting provider or an email service provider and does not have customer content -- like email or other types of customer-generated material -- in the traditional sense.
+Cloudflare does not store customer content -- like email or other types of customer-generated material -- for websites using Cloudflare’s pass-through security and performance services.
 In the rare instances where law enforcement has sought content such as abuse complaints or support communications, Cloudflare has insisted on a search warrant for those electronic communications, consistent with the principles laid out in U.S. v.
 Warshak.
-To date, we have received no such warrants.
+Any such warrants shall be reported in our Transparency Report.
+Cloudflare would also insist on a search warrant in the case of any law enforcement request for customer content related to our storage services, and we have received no such warrants to date.

 Search Warrants.
 Search warrants require judicial review, a finding of probable cause, inclusion of a location to be searched, and a detail of items requested.
 Although we have received a number of search warrants, as noted above, we have not had customer content to provide in response to those warrants.